JuliaCI/PkgBenchmark.jl/README.md

 * `require` is the REQUIRE file containing dependencies needed for the benchmark.
 Defaults to `PKG/benchmark/REQUIRE`.
 * `resultsdir` the directory where to file away results.
 Defaults to `PKG/benchmark/.results`.
 Provided the repository is not dirty, results generated will be saved in this directory in a file named `<SHA1_of_commit>.jld`.
 And can be used later by functions such as `judge`.
 If you choose to, you can save the results manually using `writeresults(file, results)` where `results` is the return value of `benchmarkpkg` function.
 It can be read back with `readresults(file)`.
 * `saveresults` if set to false, results will not be saved in `resultsdir`.
 * `promptsave` if set to false, you will prompted to confirm before saving the results.
+* `tunefile` file to use for tuning benchmarks, will be created if doesn't exist.
+Defaults to `PKG/benchmark/.tune.jld`
+* `retune` force a re-tune, saving results to the tune file
+* `promptsave` if set to false, you will prompted to confirm before saving the results.
 * `promptoverwrite` if set to false, will not asked to confirm before overwriting previously saved results for a commit.